hila-chefer/TargetCLIP/README.md

 ```

 ### Credits
-The code in this repo draws from the [StyleCLIP](https://github.com/orpatashnik/StyleCLIP) code base.
+The code in this repo draws from the [StyleCLIP](https://github.com/orpatashnik/StyleCLIP), [e4e](https://github.com/omertov/encoder4editing) code bases.